-Heat stoke is arguably the most dangerous and severe forms of heat-related illnesses and in some cases can even be fatal.
+Heat stroke is arguably the most dangerous and severe form of heat-related illness and in some cases can even be fatal.
 If the early signs of heat stroke are missed or the employee does not receive proper medical attention, it can result in seizures, loss of consciousness, and organ failure, ultimately leading to death.

 Our Heat Stress Calculator helps you determine heat stress levels for outdoor workers.